nltk/nltk_book/en/app-issues.rst

 Chapter-Specific Issues and Questions
 -------------------------------------

-* ch02: the learning curve of ch01 was quite shallow, but it gets much steeper in ch02; is there a way to make it easier for new programmers?
+* Chapter 2: the learning curve of Chapter 1 was quite shallow, but it gets much steeper in this chapter; is there a way to make it easier for new programmers?

-* ch06: the structure of this chapter is still in flux; suggestions for improving the structure and prioritizing the content welcomed
+* Chapter 6: the structure of this chapter is still in flux; suggestions for improving the structure and prioritizing the content welcomed

-* ch07: we are hoping to get some English named-entity data so that we can illustrate how to train a named entity classifier
+* Chapter 7: we are hoping to get some English named-entity data so that we can illustrate how to train a named entity classifier

+* Chapter 8: the final section on scaling up grammars is incomplete

+* Chapter 9: the opening has not been updated to follow the model of the other chapters, identifying questions that are answered in this chapter

-* ch10: we don't have permission to use this photograph
+* Chapter 10: we don't have permission to use the photograph

-* ch12: the final chapter is incomplete; it will consist of free-standing sections on further topics, giving readers a sense of the breadth of the field and the interesting challenges still faced
+* Chapter 12: the last two sections planned for this chapter (NLTK Roadmap, NLP-Complete Problems) have not been written yet

-* References: we don't know how to convert these to docbook.
+* References: we haven't worked out how to convert the references from BibTeX into Docbook.
   The HTML version is at ``http://nltk.googlecode.com/svn/trunk/doc/en/bibliography.html`` and the BibTeX source is at ``http://nltk.googlecode.com/svn/trunk/nltk/doc/refs.bib``